sarahrosegallagher/Module_2_Challenge/README.md

 ### 1. What are the advantages and disadvantages of refactoring code?

+The advantages of refactoring code as seen in this project consist mainly of simplification and increase efficiency.
+The code became more simple when shifting from nested for loops to an output array.
+This also caused a significant increase in efficiency, as shown by the decrease in run time.

+Some disadvantages of refactoring code are the time and challenges that the process can incur.
+Reworking code takes time on the part of the developer, which may not always be a necessary step if the code is working well for the intended purpose.
+Additionally, refactoring can introduce bugs or other points of error in the code that need to be solved before it can run.

 ### 2. How do these pros and cons apply to refactoring the original VBA script?
+Based on the above pros and cons, refactoring the original VBA script was appropriate and necessary.
+In terms of efficiency, refactoring was necessary so that the end-user can apply the same analysis to a larger dataset.
+If we did not have that need in mind, refactoring may be unnecessary.
+In terms of simplicity vs introducing new challenges, the refactoring added simplicity and did not introduce any significant challenges.